Kodak DCS Pro SLR/c

-The Kodak Professional DCS Pro SLR/c is a 13.5 megapixel digital SLR camera produced by Eastman Kodak.
+The Kodak Professional DCS Pro SLR/c is a 13.7-megapixel digital SLR camera produced by Eastman Kodak.
 It is full frame—it uses an image sensor that is the full size of a 35 mm (36x24 mm) frame.
 It is compatible with Canon EOS (EF mount) lenses.
 The camera was launched on March 18, 2004, and incorporates the internal systems of the previous Nikon-compatible SLR/n in a Sigma SA9 SLR body.

+The DCS Pro SLR/c features a broad set of connectivity ports.
+It includes IEEE 1394/FireWire for computer connection and image transfer, along with a serial port, an analog video-out port, and a PC Sync terminal for external flash.
+Additionally, it supports a remote release/accessory connection and GPS via serial port.

-Both the SLR/c and the SLR/n were officially discontinued by Kodak on May 31, 2005, although remaining stock would be sold and the cameras would be fully supported through 2008.
+Kodak officially discontinued both the SLR/c and the SLR/n on May 31, 2005, although remaining stock would be sold and the cameras would be fully supported through 2008.
 Kodak cited poor profitability of the sector in its announcement.